Europe

 The Alps – Austria and Switzerland

-I made some trips to the Alps – usually when someone came to visit.
-The natural beauty and humankind’s works of thousands of years are unique.
+I made some trips to the Alps, usually when someone came to visit.
+The natural beauty and humankind’s work of thousands of years are unique.
 I rank Switzerland as the most beautiful country I have ever visited.

 Back to Top